Yes, vibrators help pelvic floor muscles in women.

 Surveys have shown that over half of women between 18 and 60 use vibrators both with a partner and solo.
 If you’re not comfortable using a vibrator, this is a discussion you can have with your healthcare provider on whether or not a vibrator would help to improve your pelvic floor tone.
 Similarly, it can help to improve your vaginal tone and help with urinary incontinence.

 Because of its effectiveness, electrical stimulation is used in physical therapy of the pelvic floor.

 Vibrators help pelvic floor muscles by creating a similar effect causing muscle contraction.
 But using vibrators does not replace kegels exercises.
-Vibrators are definitely an option for women who have sexual issues especially with orgasm as vibrator use has been shown to promote more satisfying orgasms.
+Vibrators are definitely an option for women who have sexual issues especially with orgasm.
+Vibrator use has been shown to promote more satisfying orgasms.

 Using a vibrator is something for you to consider especially if you have a weak pelvic floor, poor vaginal tone, or urinary incontinence.
 If you have any questions, please join me in our Hormone Support Group.
 You get access to it through my free Hormone Reboot Training.

 **This site sometimes contains product affiliate links.
 We may receive a commission if you make a purchase after clicking on one of these links.
 Rest assured, we only recommend products we’ve used and love.**